sunfishcode/hello-wasi-http/README.md

 <https://github.com/bytecodealliance/wasmtime/tree/release-14.0.0>

+I then manually trimmed the filesystem and sockets dependencies out.

-In the future, we'll have wit dependencies stored in a registry, which will make it much easier to add dependencies.
+In the future, we'll have wit dependencies stored in a registry, which will make this all much easier.

 I derived `src/lib.rs` from Wasmtime's `crates/test-programs/src/bin/api_proxy.rs` contents on the `main` branch,